 Landscape Architecture Photography

-As a landscape architectural photographer, I encourage all landscape architect to document their work.
-Landscape architecture photography is a great way to showcase your professional landscaping and outdoor projects.
+Landscape architecture photography is a great way to showcase your professional outdoor projects.
 Whether submitting for an architectural award, adding to your digital portfolio or creating impressive marketing materials to wow potential clients, rest assured that photographing your firm’s masterpiece is a great return on investment.
-Several critical elements need to be considered when photographing or videoing your company’s landscaping projects – namely gear, shooting conditions, and composition.
+Several critical elements need to be considered when documenting your company’s landscaping projects – namely gear, shooting conditions, and composition.

 - Lens choice – For your landscape architectural photo shoot, be sure to invest in a wide-angle lens.
 This will help to depict the expansiveness and scale of your project.
 It would be unfortunate to miss a shot or cut off the edges because of insufficient gear.
-Yes, it is possible to create a composite or panoramic photo from several images, but I like to do as much work as possible in camera.
+Yes, it is possible to create a composite or panoramic photo from several images.

 - Use a tripod – The biggest mistake that photographers commit when photographing landscape architecture is not using a tripod.
 While it takes a bit more time and patience to position the tripod in the correct place, the result will create a much better image.
 A tripod enables the photographer to use a smaller aperture and a longer shutter speed, and thus create a sweeping depth of field with razor sharp focus.
 The use of a tripod will be especially important when photographing in the evening or at night.